juju4/security-recon-survey-docs/project/project_survey.md

 * Authentication should allow modern options
   * Federation like SAML or OpenID if fit context
   * Good settings for password rules based on NIST guidance and check against trivial+compromised password
-  * Passwordless options with choice for users (mobile phone or app, hardware token, biometrics...)
+  * Passwordless options with choice for users (mobile phone or app, hardware token, biometrics, passkey...)
   * MFA enforced for critical actions based on risk
   * Password reset with best practices be it online, phone or else. if using MFA, should do for reset too or similar.
 * Data takeout mechanisms